South African Class GEA 4-8-2+2-8-4: Characteristics

 The outer bogies had two-pin swing links and laminated side control springs which provided for a total side-play of 7 in.
 The outer pairs of bogie wheels were arranged with tyre flange watering gear.
 The inner bissel trucks were of the radial-arm type with helical spring side control and a total side-play of 4 in.
 The bogies and bissels both had Timken roller bearing axle boxes.
 The front engine unit had two 21 in diameter vacuum brake cylinders, while the hind engine units were provided with steam and hand brakes.

 The cab arrangement was made especially convenient for the crew.
 The double roof was lined with teak while side louvre ventilators with roller slides were fitted.
 The cab front and sides had ventilating doors.
 Sliding louvres in the cab sides provided adequate weather protection while the lookout had hinged adjustable glass windscreens.
 The cab was completely enclosed with sliding side doors and the crew had upholstered hinged seats with armrests.

-At least one locomotive was named.
-No. 4023 bore the name Peacock on a plate mounted above its cabside number plates.

 Modifications

 Soon after they entered service, the front tanks of some of the locomotives were modified.
 While the tank capacity apparently remained the same, the all-up weight of the modified locomotives and their adhesive weight were 4 lt less and their individual axle loads were different, although their maximum axle loads remained at 15 lt.

 Two locomotives, numbers 4036 and 4049, were modified in 1952 by having their coal capacity increased by means of extensions to the upper sides of their coal bunkers.
 Photographs show that more locomotives were later similarly modified.
 It does not appear as if these locomotives were ever officially reclassified to identify them as mainline locomotives, although they are referred to as Class GEAM in an annotation in the South African Railways and Harbours Locomotive Diagram Book.
 The post-modification coal capacity is not specified in the documentation.

 In the Western Cape, wheatland fires caused by locomotives were a huge problem for farmers as well as for the SAR who had to pay out the claims.
 In the late 1960s Johannes Barnard, the assistant locomotive superintendent at Cape Town, used two locomotives to experiment with spark-extinguishing equipment, a Class GEA and a Class 19C.
 The spark extinguishers were mounted on the chimneys and consisted of two long tubes to extend the exhaust horizontally.
 The tubes had spray pipes around the vertical outlet at the end to drench any sparks that may have survived the journey along the tubes.
-In the case of Class GEA no. 4009 the tubes fed the exhaust forward to the outlet above the front end of the Garratt’s water bunker, which led to the engine being nicknamed Renoster (rhinoceros).
+In the case of Class GEA no. 4009 the tubes fed the exhaust forward to the outlet above the front end of the Garratt's water bunker, which led to the engine being nicknamed Renoster (rhinoceros).
 The experiments were not successful.